 Are you encouraging your website visitors to book with you or schedule a consult?

 As you’re walking through your website, try to put yourself in the shoes of a stranger.
 Pretend like you don’t really want to be there and act as if you’re simply skimming through the site.
 Is it easy to figure out what the next logical step is?

 Alright friends!
 Those are the five easiest ways I spot a DIY website in the wild.
 Hopefully you got some tips and tricks you can take back to your own website to make sure you look a little more professional for the next person who lands on your site!

-If you’d like to take your website to the next level with a professional Squarespace designer, you’re in luck.
-As a Squarespace and Showit web designer, I’d love to work with you to bring your website dreams to life.
+If you’d like to take your website to the next level with a professional Showit website designer, you’re in luck.
+As a Showit web designer, I’d love to work with you to bring your website dreams to life.

 Head on over to the services page to learn more about what I do and how we can work together!
 I can’t wait to build you the website of your dreams!